Nadezhda Lokhvitskaya – Teffi

 Nadezhda Lokhvitskaya was a Russian humorist writer and she wrote under the pseudonym Teffi.

 Nadezhda Alexandrovna Lokhvitskaya was born in April 1872.
-Her father, A.V.
-Lokhvitsky, was a very famous man – a professor of criminalistics, a wealthy man.
+Her father A.V.
+Lokhvitsky was a very famous man.
+He was a professor of criminalistics, a wealthy man.
 The numerous family had various talents.
 All children wrote something, especially had a great interest in poetry.

 Teffi said about this: “This occupation was considered for us somehow very shameful, and hardly anyone who caught a brother or sister with a pencil, notebook and inspirational face – immediately started shouting: Writes!
 He writes!
 Writer!”

 Only the eldest brother was out of suspicion, a creature full of gloomy irony.
 But one day, when after the summer holidays he went to the Lyceum, scraps of papers with some poetic cries were found in his room.
 One line was repeated several times: “Oh, Mirra, pale moon!”
 Alas!
 He also wrote poetry!
 “This discovery made a strong impression on us, and my elder sister, Masha, becoming a famous poetess, took the pseudonym Mirra Lokhvitskaya precisely because of this impression.”